Scapegoat (song)

 "Scapegoat" is a song by Nigerian singer D'banj, released on September 16, 2010.
 Produced by Don Jazzy, it was included in the track listing for the unreleased album, Mr. Endowed.

 Critical reception

 "Scapegoat" was met with positive reviews from music critics.
-Jibola L of BellaNaija said, "It’s definitely a fun listen, like most music churned from the Mo’hits factory.
-We’re totally loving the Highlife feeling on the song.
-Of course, we see him bringing back his harmonica days on this one."

-Demola OG of NotJustOk said the song "may possibly cut cross the older and younger generation because it is D'banj and it appears that it has some element of a highlife."
-Oye Akideinde of 360 Nobs added, "Loving the cut.
-D Banj professes his love to a chick with a lovely 'backside."
+Jibola L of BellaNaija commended the song's highlife elements and said it is "definitely a fun listen".
+Demola Ogundele of Notjustok said the song "may possibly cut cross the older and younger generation because it is D'banj and it appears that it has some element of a highlife."